 one.
 We are very choosy about which products we'll deal with.
 Each and every walk in bath you will find here is the

-product of meticulous design, careful construction and has been
+product of meticulous development, careful construction and has been

 subjected to rigorous testing.
 What's more, we even vet the manufacturer

 to ensure they can deliver the quality we demand and provide willing and

 helpful after sales backup.
 Anybody falling short of our exacting

 these products over many years we have forged exceptional relationships

 with manufacturers and as a consequence are delighted to be able to

 offer you premium quality products at prices that can only be described

 as outstanding.
 You are welcome to call us for a chat about any aspect